beyarkay/masters-thesis/02_background.md

 \end{figure}
 <!-- prettier-ignore-end -->

+These perceptrons (or "neurons", as they are often called in this context) are arranged in layers in a directed acyclic graph, where every output from the neurons in layer $i$ is passed as an input to every neuron in layer $i+1$.
+The first layer is called the input layer, and those neurons simply output the data being modelled.
+There is one neuron for each dimension of the input data.

+The last layer is called the output layer, and a different activation is sometimes applied to this layer (depending on the problem being solved).
+The intermediate layers between the input and the output are collectively called the hidden layers.

 ### Gradient descent

-Given a neural network with the correct number of input, hidden, and output neurons for your problem, how do we find the correct values for the many weights and biases such that the network's output $\hat{\bm{y}}$ matches our expected output $\bm{y}$?

-Given a large number of observations and their expected output, gradient descent calculates how to change the weights and biases so as to decrease the difference between $\hat{\bm{y}}$ and $\bm{y}$.
+Given a neural network with the correct number of input, hidden, and output neurons for a problem, how does one find the correct values for the many weights and biases, such that the network's output $\hat{\bm{y}}$ matches the expected output $\bm{y}$?
+Gradient descent solves this question by efficiently calculating how to change the weights and biases so as to decrease the difference between $\hat{\bm{y}}$ and $\bm{y}$.

-To achieve this, we define a cost function that gradient descent will minimise:
+To achieve this, a cost function is defined that gradient descent will minimise:

 $$
     C(w, b) = \frac{1}{2n} \sum_x || \bm{y} - \hat{\bm{y}}(w, b, x) ||^2
 $$

 Where $w$ are the weights of the network, $b$ the biases, $x$ the input data, and $n$ the number of observations.
-This cost function is known as the mean squared error.
+This particular cost function is known as the mean squared error, although other cost functions can be used.

 Gradient descent can be intuitively understood as evaluating $C(w, b)$ at some initial $(w, b)$ and then calculating the derivative of $C(w,b)$ at that point.
 The derivative will provide information about how to apply a small nudge to
 $(w, b)$ so that $C(w, b)$ will decrease.
-Iteratively applying this approach will cause the cost function to decrease to either a local minimum.
-There are some theoretical and practical issues, but this intuition is helpful when describing the mathematics behind the process.
+Iteratively applying this approach will cause the cost function to decrease to a local minimum.
+There is no guarantee that gradient descent will find a global minimum.

-To control the amount by which we nudge $(w, b)$, we define the _learning rate_ to be a scalar hyperparameter $\eta$.
-Large learning rates will often converge on a minimum with fewer iterations than small values, but values too large will not converge at all.
+To control the amount by which we nudge the weights and biases, we define the _learning rate_ to be a scalar hyperparameter $\eta$.
+Larger learning rates will often take fewer iterations to convert (when compared to smaller learning rates) however a learning rate that is too large will not converge at all.
+The optimal learning rate is problem dependant.

 Let the weight from the $k$th neuron in the $(l-1)$th layer to the $j$th neuron in the $l$th layer be referred to as $w_{jk}^l$ and similarly let the bias on the $j$th neuron in the $l$th layer be $b_j^l$.
-In order to decrease the cost function, we will take some step proportional in magnitude to the learning rate
+In order to decrease the cost function, we will take some step from our starting "location" $(w_{jk}^{l}, b_j^l)$ in the direction of the negative gradient, with the step size proportional to the magnitude of the learning rate $\eta$
-$\eta$ in the direction of the negative gradient:

 $$
     w_{jk}^l \gets w_{jk}^l - \eta \frac{\partial C}{\partial w_{jk}^l}